Adaptive Experimental Design with Temporal Interference: A Maximum Likelihood Approach: Conclusion

 \section{Conclusion}

+We close with a few comments about additional results and promising future directions.
+First, we note that in our paper, we have focused on an adaptive (randomized) experimental design that can switch between the two Markov chains at any state, and we use nonparametric maximum likelihood estimation.
+An alternative approach involves estimation via {\em sample averages}: for any time horizon $T$, we compute the time-average reward earned by chains $\ell = 1,2$ respectively, during each of the periods where each corresponding chain was run.
+Indeed, standard switchback designs (cf.~Section \ref{sec:intro}) correspond to such designs, but where the chain being run is changed at predetermined time intervals.

+In general, sample average estimation (SAE) will not be consistent, as discussed in the Introduction.
+However, one approach to eliminating this asymptotic bias is to use a {\em regenerative} aproach: we fix a single state $x_0 \in S$, and {\em only} consider policies that change chains when in the state $x_0$.
+Specifically, we consider regenerative policies that choose $\ell = 1,2$ with probabilities $q_1, q_2 = 1 - q_1$ when in state $x_0$, respectively (where $0 < q_1, q_2 < 1$).
+We refer to these designs as {\em regenerative} policies.
+By the strong Markov property, SAE with regenerative policies will yield a consistent (i.e., asymptotically unbiased) estimate of the treatment effect $\alpha$.
+Using similar techniques to those described in this paper, it is straightforward to characterize the asymptotic variance of such a policy under SAE, and again the variance-minimizing regenerative policy can be obtained in terms of model primitives.
+See \cite{johari2019simons} for further details.

-We close with two observations about promising future directions.
-First, in this paper we focus on asymptotic efficiency rather than fixed finite horizons.
+Second, in this paper we focus on asymptotic efficiency rather than fixed finite horizons.
 In fact, the term $M_n(x)^{-1/2}$ in \eqref{eq:p_n(ell,x)} can be replaced by $M_n(x)^{-\beta}$ for any $0 < \beta < 1$, and the result of Theorem \ref{thm: alg efficiency} still holds.
 We conjecture that $\beta$ serves as a tuning parameter between finite horizon bias and variance: informally, as $\beta$ increases, forced exploration decreases, yielding higher bias but lower variance.
 A formal investigation of optimal finite horizon experimental design remains an important direction for future work.

-Second, our approach is fully nonparametric, with no structural assumptions on the system.
+Finally, our approach is fully nonparametric, with no structural assumptions on the system.
 In practice, full knowledge of the state space may be infeasible.
 Nevertheless, we believe our main insights regarding experimental design that adaptively samples the two chains, with the goal of minimizing variance of the treatment effect estimate, can still provide guidance on optimal design in such applied domains.
 This remains an active direction of future study.